 AMP Payment Systems primarily markets its services through a combination of in-house appointment setters and independently contracted sales agents.
 This sales approach is also the standard at Eschelon and Smart Card, and it tends to generate a high number of complaints due to the lack of sufficient training and oversight for agents.
 AMP Payment Systems appears to be no exception, as we are able to locate a handful of AMP Payment Systems reviews that describe excessive telephone calls, aggressive in-person sales tactics, unprofessional conduct, and misrepresentation of AMP Payment Systems rates and fees.
 Some employees of the company also complain about low-quality leads, insufficient training, and high employee turnover.

 A 2019 AMP Payment Systems review from a former employee on Glassdoor backs up these concerns, describing deceptive sales tactics that the company encourages in its sales agents:

 Not 1 good reason to work there.
 They tell lies about the contracts we sign your company up for.
 Fake information given.
 Fraud advertisement.
 Bogus lease agreements Take care of your clients and their needs, instead of focusing on just making money for your company.

-Some merchants have accused Smart Card Merchant Services of tactics that closely resemble “slamming” scams, in which a Smart Card Merchant Services agent will call and claim to be with “Merchant Services” in order to persuade a merchant to purchase unnecessary new equipment.
+Some business owners have accused Smart Card Merchant Services of tactics that closely resemble “slamming” scams, in which a Smart Card Merchant Services agent will call and claim to be with “Merchant Services” in order to persuade a business to purchase unnecessary new credit card processing equipment.
 This is supported by a comment that was mistakenly posted in the comment section below our CardSmart Merchant Services review: